14 Helpful Tips For Cutting The Cost Of Car Insurance NZ

 2) Choose a Higher Excess (If You Can Afford It)

-A higher voluntary excess usually lowers your premium.
-Pick a level you could realistically pay if you need to claim.
+Increasing your voluntary excess often lowers your premium.
+Choose an excess you could realistically afford if you needed to claim.

 3) List Named Drivers Only

-Limiting your policy to specific, experienced drivers can reduce costs.
-Remove occasional drivers who no longer use the vehicle.
+Policies limited to specific, experienced drivers are often cheaper.
+Remove drivers who no longer regularly use the vehicle.

 4) Consider a Low-Kilometre Policy